 TIP: Delay breakfast until after your early morning lab test to increase chances of a higher TSH.

-6. On thyroid therapy, TSH can be higher mid-menstrual cycle
+6. On thyroid therapy, TSH can be higher mid-menstrual cycle or when dosing estrogen.

 The blood test was taken every day of the month at 8 – 8:30 AM over 36 months (3 years).
 They found a monthly rise and fall in TSH in two women aged 30 and 32 years.